mtiller/ModelicaBook/text/source/behavior/arrays/indexing.rst

     For array dimensions specified using integers, Modelica uses indices starting with **1**.
-Some languages choose to use zero as the starting index but it is important to point out from the start that Modelica follows the 1-index convention.
+Some languages choose to use zero as the starting index, but it is important to point out from the start that Modelica follows the 1-index convention.

 Obviously, the most directly way to index an array is to use an